-Make sure your antivirus and antispyware software, Endpoint Protection, is using the latest updates again potential threats (see Keeping virus and spyware definitions up-to-date).
+Make sure your antivirus and antispyware software, Endpoint Protection, is using the latest updates again potential threats (see How do I keep virus and spyware definitions up to date?).
 Also make sure you're always using the latest version of Endpoint Protection.

 Only download updates from reputable sources.
 For Windows operating systems, always go to Microsoft Update (http://go.microsoft.com/fwlink/?LinkID=96304) and for other software always use the legitimate Web sites of the company or person who produces it.